A probabilistic approach to block sizes in random maps: Acknowledgements

 \section{Acknowledgements}

+I send my thanks to two anonymous referees, and to Mark Noy, for many useful comments and corrections.

-Though conceived of earlier, this work was written from start to finish while I was visiting the Newton Institute, who I thank for their hospitality.
-My visit was in fact a subtrip, part of a longer visit to the University of Oxford funded by the Leverhulme Trust, and I also thank the latter two institutions.
+This work was largely written while I was visiting the Isaac Newton Institute for Mathematical Sciences during the Random Geometry programme, supported by EPSRC Grant Number EP/K032208/1.
+I would like to thank the Newton Institute and the Simons Foundation for their hospitality and support during this time.
+I also thank the University of Oxford and the Leverhulme Trust for their support during parts of this work.
 Finally, in all stages of this work my research was supported by NSERC and by FQRNT, I thank both institutions.